oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 As already mentioned it is possible to implement low-level concurrency primitives in a library without dedicated syntax.
 Thus a common approach is to only offer low-level concurrency primitives (in the standard library, or as built-in types and procedures, or as dedicated syntax) and leave it to the user of the programming language to construct higher-level concurrency concepts from these low-level primitives.

-But it is also possible to emulate low-level concurrency primitives based on the higher-level conceptsp provided by a programming language.
+But it is also possible to emulate low-level concurrency primitives based on the higher-level concepts provided by a programming language.
 For example, [28] demonstrates how to simulate a semaphore using a monitor, and concludes: "This is important theoretically since it shows that we have not lost any expressive power in the transition from semaphores to monitors".

 How a semaphore can be implemented using Go channels is demonstrated in [29]; here is the relevant code:
 ```